 The more you try to force things, the more you’ll become the person who’s forcing things out.

-If at first, you looked like a desperate dude (or dudette) after you forced things for 5 to 10 times, after a while you’ll give people that feeling right after the first try.
+If at first, you looked like someone desperate after you forced things for 5 to 10 times, after a while you’ll give people that feeling right after the first try.

 How’s that happening?

 A person who runs every day for every single day of their life is an athlete, a marathoner.